Matthew-Mosior/Software-Setup-Guides/InstallVSCodeHaskerofinal2.md

     - After a short time, this "Install" button will say "Reload", click it.
         - The will install and load the Haskero extension.
     - Click File -> Preferences -> Settings.
-        - A "settings.json" file will appear in the main toolbar (tab should show "User Settings).
+        - A "settings.json" file will appear in the main toolbar (tab should say "User Settings").
     - Within "settings.json", find the "Haskero Configurations" drop-down menu.
         - Within the drop-down menu, look for the "haskero.intero.stackpath" setting.
         - It should have "stack" as its value.
 This is value we will use, keep it.